Fair Squared Fair Trade Vegan Extra Large Condom 8s

 Large for more comfort.

 The natural latex used for our quality condoms comes from Fair Trade.
 Our condoms are vegan because of our non-usage of casein.
 Casein is a protein in cow’s milk and is worldwide very commonly used by the manufacturing of condoms.
-Fair Squared condoms are manufactured in Germany with much knowledge and experience and offer a natural and effective protection against unwanted pregnancies and STDs.
+Fair Squared condoms are manufactured with much knowledge and experience and offer a natural and effective protection against unwanted pregnancies and STDs.

 – With lubricants